SSL Inspection and Google Consumer Apps

 When the SSL Inspection feature is enabled on the Barracuda Web Security Gateway, the administrator has granular control over what applications are blocked or allowed on websites like Facebook, Twitter or Google.
 In these use cases, administrators can typically apply block/allow policies by specifying domain/sub-domain patterns associated with the website to be inspected over HTTPS.
 However, with Google consumer apps, there are currently some limitations due to the way in which Google deals with SSL certificates.
 These limitations, and the Barracuda Networks solution for correct identification and filtering of Google domains and sub-domains over HTTPS, are addressed in this article.

-For instructions and examples on how to block Google consumer apps over HTTPS, see G Suite Control Over HTTPS.
+For instructions and examples on how to block Google consumer apps over HTTPS, see Google Workspace Control Over HTTPS.

 To filter Google consumer apps traffic for Chromebooks, see How to Get and Configure the Barracuda Chromebook Security Extension.
 The extension requires upgrading to the Barracuda Web Security Gateway version 11 or above.

 Google Restrictions on Identifying Google sub-domains Over HTTPS

 Google has been moving more of its services to encrypted (HTTPS) connections for additional security, and is tending towards moving all of their sites to use HTTPS by default.
 In some cases, when SSL inspecting web traffic to Google sites, the only information the Barracuda Web Security Gateway has to evaluate over the encrypted connection is the IP address and the certificate name, which in most cases, including Google, is a wildcard certificate (*.google.com) identifying the domain name but not the specific host.
 Additionally, many schools and other institutions still use older versions of Windows and various browsers.

 These issues result in limited ability to completely identify certain Google sub-domains, and to apply differentiated policies such as, for example: